 • cap.
 1st rank E. R. Egoriev (July 1904 - 05/14/1905, died),

-• VRID commander cap.
+• VRID of commander cap.
 2nd rank A.K.
 Nebolsin (May 14 - September 1905),

 • cap.
 1st rank V. L. Barshch (September 1905 - May 1908),